Juniper Networks Inc. (JNPR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for JNPR is $35.91, which is $4.95 above than the current price.
-The public float for JNPR is 320.20M, and at present, short sellers hold a 2.71% of that float.
-The average trading volume of JNPR on February 28, 2023 was 3.56M shares.
+The average price predicted for Juniper Networks Inc. (JNPR) by analysts is $35.91, which is $4.47 above the current market price.
+The public float for JNPR is 320.20M, and at present, short sellers hold a 2.48% of that float.
+On March 06, 2023, the average trading volume of JNPR was 3.51M shares.

 JNPR’s Market Performance

-The stock of Juniper Networks Inc. (JNPR) has seen a -2.09% decrease in the past week, with a -4.39% drop in the past month, and a -2.62% fall in the past quarter.
-The volatility ratio for the week is 1.74%, and the volatility levels for the past 30 days are at 1.91% for JNPR.
-The simple moving average for the last 20 days is -1.44% for JNPR stock, with a simple moving average of 3.92% for the last 200 days.
+The stock of Juniper Networks Inc. (JNPR) has seen a 1.54% increase in the past week, with a -0.24% drop in the past month, and a -4.69% fall in the past quarter.
+The volatility ratio for the week is 1.29%, and the volatility levels for the past 30 days are at 1.70% for JNPR.
+The simple moving average for the last 20 days is 0.92% for JNPR stock, with a simple moving average of 5.49% for the last 200 days.

 Analysts’ Opinion of JNPR